March 2, 2022

 Once I made it out of the narrow confines of Sunnyside Canyon, my surroundings transitioned from shaded cliffs to open grassy fields.
 The rocks were still there, embedded in the trail, but they were no longer my number one environmental concern.
 Instead, my attention was on the blazing sun overhead.

-I was back down at 5,500’ once again, and the sun was high above me, I knew immediately that it was warming up to be another hot day.
-As soon as I got a chance, I changed back into shorts.
-Then I tried to stick to whatever meager shade the junipers lining the trail could provide.
+I was back down at 5,500’ once again, and the sun was high above me, It was warming up to be another hot day.
+So, as soon as I got a chance, I changed back into shorts and tried to stick to whatever meager shade the junipers lining the trail could provide.

 By 10:45 am, I could see the sapphire blue outline of Parker Lake in the distance.
-The AZT passes by this 130-acre lake, but it doesn’t actually go down to the water unless hikers choose to take a deliberate 1.5-mile detour to the marina.
+The 130 acres of water seemed to beckon, and there had to be shade down by the marina.

-I still remembered how my frolic up to the summit of Miller Peak hindered me from making good miles yesterday.
+Unfortunately, the AZT didn’t go down to the water.
+Hikers had to take a deliberate 1.5-mile detour, and the memory of my frolic up to the summit of Miller Peak was still fresh.
+That detour hindered me from making good miles yesterday.
 So, I was going to bypass a side trip to Parker Lake and just press on.

 SUNBURN